S222em/hue.ts/README.md

 5. Press the POST button again
 6. You should now see something like `{ success: { username: 'APPLICATION_KEY' } }`

-Next we need to connect to the bridge by calling `bridge.connect()` at the bottom of your file.
+Next connect to the bridge by calling `bridge.connect()` at the bottom of the file.

 After the bridge has successfully connected and cached all resources the **ready** event is emitted.
 You can also listen to other events which can be found [here](https://github.com/S222em/hue.ts/wiki/BridgeEvents).